-So, while Wix is among the easiest web development platforms to use, the more structured approach and ecommerce-based themes of Shopify makes the process of developing and running an online store easier.
+So, while Wix is among the easiest web development platforms to use, the more structured approach and e-commerce-based themes of Shopify make the process of developing and running an online store easier.

 Wix vs. Shopify – Ease of Use: the verdict

-When it comes to ranking Wix ecommerce vs. Shopify e-commerce website builder regarding their ease of use, the winner is Shopify.
+When it comes to ranking Wix ecommerce vs. Shopify e-commerce website builders regarding their ease of use, the winner is Shopify.

-While Wix is best known for its simplicity to use, the fact that users can edit and customize just about everything on their website by simply dragging and dropping a feature can lead to creating an online shop that does not comply with the basic principles of ecommerce.
+Wix is best known for its simplicity to use.
+Users can edit and customize just about everything on their website.
+Simply dragging and dropping a feature can lead to creating an online shop that does not comply with the basic principles of ecommerce.

-Shopify, on the other hand, is a platform specializing in helping businesses with the development and management of their online stores and offers a more standardized and controlled design and editing approach.
+On the other hand, Shopify is a platform specializing in helping businesses with the development and management of their online stores and offers a more standardized and controlled design and editing approach.

-Shopify is the best ecommerce platform for building and managing a simple or advanced ecommerce site as easy as possible.
+Shopify is the best ecommerce platform for building and managing a simple or advanced ecommerce site as easily as possible.